Chetanpaliwal22/To-Do-List-App/README.md

 #### Step 3: Create test rule for your DB

 Click on the Database tile left sidebar, then click on create database.
-Select test rule as security rule, this will enable you use it without authentication.
-You can change security rule for a production build.
+Select test rule as security rule, this will enable you access it without authentication.
+You can change security rule later for a production build.

 #### Step 4: Integrating Firebase to our application